-So, because of my compromised health at such a young age, and my mother’s worry, vigilance and pioneering spirit, in the 70s I was already a supplement-health food-smoothies-juicing junkie, living on a lacto-ovo vegetarian diet.
+So, because of my compromised health at such a young age, and my mother’s worry, vigilance and pioneering spirit, in the 70s I was already a supplement-health food-smoothies-juicing junkie, living on a lacto-ovo vegetarian diet until my early 20s.

 With that diet, incredible discipline and diligence, and a passion for volleyball, I trained everyday as a teenager for the sport.
 I routinely pushed through my deficient supplies of oxygen and blood led my varsity team through district finals my senior year in high school.

 When I arrived at university, something began to nag at my mind, when I met other kids, who also packed inhalers.
 An important thought seed was planted in my mind, “Why do we have to pay to breathe?
 How is that fair?
 How can this make sense?”

 In 1997 I observed myself observing myself in a traffic accident.
 No, that’s not a typo.
 You read that correctly.
-It was a double out-of-body experience, an important one because it was when I really began paying attention.
+It was a double out-of-body experience, an important one because this was when I really began paying attention.
 After my beloved Nissan 280Z, my graduation present and the coolest car I would ever own, was crumpled into an accordion, I spent the following 12 months getting tested by various specialists in fancy doctor’s offices for my unexplainable symptoms.
-Needless to say, after months of being shuffled around and reading the same reports, “Healthy 22 year old female complaining of…” I began to suspect that either my doctors thought I was lying about my pain or they figured that at my age and with my appearance, I shouldn’t be complaining about it.
+Needless to say, after months of being shuffled around and reading the same reports, “Healthy 22 year old female complaining of…” I began to suspect that either my doctors thought I was lying about my pain or they figured that at my age and my appearance were indicators that I shouldn’t be complaining about it.

 And so my dreams of becoming a professional beach volleyball player officially ended, along with the belief that western medicine could be beneficial to me for anything other than emergency care.
 The seeds that had been planted earlier in life began to sprout, as I began to search for other ways to heal through diet and nutrition, Traditional Chinese Medicine and other alternative methods for healing.